lant1ng-1216/themis-verdict-web/README.md

 ### Revenue Layers

+**Layer 1 — Skill Licensing & Tooling**
+The Themis Strategy Skill is openly documented — but the core engine has tiered value:
+- The public Skill file teaches any agent the methodology (open, free)
+- The hosted web interface provides instant access without local setup (freemium)
+- Advanced tiers unlock higher refresh rates, custom asset coverage, and priority inference
+- White-label licensing: other platforms can embed the Themis verdict engine under their own brand
+- The terminal system serves as a professional-grade tooling layer for power users and quant teams

 **Layer 2 — Data Licensing**
 The public feed creates a unique dataset: structured market verdicts with verified accuracy records.
 This dataset has value for:
 - Quantitative research firms